 Please consult the Globus User Guide for complete instructions on how to use this service.

 uberftp are command-line implementations of the GridFTP protocol, which underlies all XSEDE transfer mechanisms.
 Use these commands to transfer large files.

 Here's a sample transfer from PSC's Blacklight to TACC's Ranger optimized for large files:

 $ globus-url-copy -stripe -tcp-bs 8388608 \ gsiftp:// gridftp.blacklight.psc.teragrid.org/scratcha/joeuser/file \ gsiftp:// gridftp.stampede.tacc.teragrid.org/scratch/joeuser

 Visit the Data Transfers & Management page to get the GridFTP endpoints for each site.

-sftp are easy to use and secure, but may provide poor performance for large files.
+sftp are easy to use and secure.

 A computing environment refers to the components of a compute resource such as the operating system, basic hardware infrastructure, and software characteristics.